rogeliozarate/r3t-firstapp/readme.md

     url = ssh://git@github.com/username/repo.gits

-Note that the Gemfile must be modified in order to deploy to Heroku:
+- The Gemfile must be modified in order to deploy to Heroku:

     group :development, :test do
       gem 'sqlite3'